 In this blog, I’m exploring how any company, small or large, must be using Software as a service (SaaS) and Artificial Intelligence as a service (AIaaS) across every aspect of its business.

 As entrepreneurs, we no longer have a choice.
 This is an imperative.
-If you are not fully committed, then please read this blog for the motivation and the mindset you need to enter 2020 with conviction!
+If you are not fully committed, then please read this blog for the motivation and the mindset you need to enter the post-COVID marketplace with conviction!

 Let’s dive in….